NX101.com - A course in Nikon Digital Photography

 But based upon the 'column' behavior seen above, there is more going on between 12-bit vs 14-bit than what we can deduce (only Nikon knows the real reason).

-A side note: From the test above, you can clearly see that even though the JPEG was a lost cause (pure black pixels), we were still able to go back to the original 12-bit NEF and recover a decent recognizable image (recover black into something non-black).
-This test directly contradicts crazy statements about RAW vs JPEG that you can find on the web, like this one:
+Don't be a dodo: From the test above, you can clearly see that even though the JPEG was a hopelessly lost cause (pure black pixels), we were still able to go back to the original NEF and recover a decent recognizable image (recover black into something non-black).
+This test directly contradicts crazy statements about RAW vs JPEG that you can find on the web, like this one, by a self-proclaimed expert:

 "Raw records usually with 12 bits, but a linear 12 bits.
 JPG uses only 8 bits, but these are after the log and gamma conversion, and thus preserves the 12 bit precision at the shadow levels where it's important!" - Ken Rockwell

 Use some common sense when browsing the web!
 Extraordinary claims require extraordinary proof.
-If you blindly follow the claims of self-proclaimed experts on the Internet -- without any supporting evidence -- you just might get burned.
+If you blindly follow the (bogus) claims of self-proclaimed experts on the Internet -- without any supporting evidence -- you will get burned.

 Help support this site - Make a Donation If NX101.com helps you, help this site by making a donation.